FAQs

 If, for example, you are accused of voyeurism for openly taking pictures from a distance on a public nudist beach, it would be hard to prove at least two of the prerequisites.

-In order to conclude that a recording was made for a sexual purpose, a judge will need to be satisfied that a reasonable observer would perceive it as intended to cause sexual stimulation.
+To conclude that a recording was made for a sexual purpose, a judge will need to be satisfied that a reasonable observer would perceive it as intended to cause sexual stimulation.

 When making this judgement, purely circumstantial evidence can be taken into account if the Crown can prove that no rational conclusion could be drawn from the evidence other than the recording being made for sexual reasons.